jaalto/project--shell-script-performance-and-portability/README.md

    fi
 ```

+- It is about 8 times faster, to use
+  [nameref](https://www.gnu.org/software/bash/manual/bash.html#Shell-Parameters)
+  to return a value.
-- In Bash, using `ret=$(fn)` to call functions
+  In Bash, using `ret=$(fn)` to call functions
   is very slow.
 On the other hand, in Ksh shells
   that would be fast.
 Therefore in Bash scrips,
-  it is about 8 times faster, to use
-  [nameref](https://www.gnu.org/software/bash/manual/bash.html#Shell-Parameters)
-  to return a value.
+  prefer namerefs.
   See [code](./bin/t-function-return-value.sh).

 ```